habi/EAWAG-manuscript/manuscript.md

 At the end of the notebook we performed a final sanity check on the MIP images.
 In this check we examined the mapping of the gray values of the raw projection images to gray values in the reconstructions, i.e. checked that no overexposed pixels are present in the MIP images.
-This is an an efficient way for double-checking the gray value mapping, since the MIP images have already been generated in prior steps of the notebook and contain the highest gray values present in all the reconstructed images of each scan.
+This is an efficient way for double-checking the gray value mapping, since the MIP images have already been generated in prior steps of the notebook and contain the highest gray values present in all the reconstructed images of each scan.

 ### Image processing
 #### Extraction of oral and pharyngeal jaws, visualization of tomographic data